Pylons/pyramid/docs/narr/project.rst

 .. note::

-  In general, :mod:`repoze.bfg` applications should be threading-aware.
+  In general, :mod:`repoze.bfg` applications generated from ``paster templates`` should be threading-aware.
 It is not required that a :mod:`repoze.bfg` application be nonblocking as all application code will run in its own thread, provided by the server you're using.

 See the :term:`PasteDeploy` documentation for more information about other types of things you can put into this ``.ini`` file, such as